chadwatson/react-remote-resource/README.md

 > ### When should I use `createKeyedResource` vs `createSingleEntryResource`?

-A `resource`'s main concern is how the data should be available to your app, not necessarily how the external api is structured or called.
+The the main difference between `createKeyedResource` and `createSingleEntryResource` is how the created `resource` stores its entries.
 Internally, every `resource` organizes the data it receives from the completed load function into entries.
+A `resource`'s main concern is how the data in the entries should be available to your app, not necessarily how the external api is structured or called.

-- `createKeyedResource` creates a resource with multiple entries that organized by a key.
+- `createKeyedResource` creates a resource with multiple entries that are organized by key.
 [See the first parameter on how entries are keyed](https://github.com/chadwatson/react-remote-resource#createkeyedresource).

 - `createSingleEntryResource` creates a resource with only a single entry.
 All data, regardless of the structure, will be stored in only one entry.